 Who Should I Write A Guest Blog Post For?

-This ‘someone’ could be a colleague who does similar or complimentary work to you.
-In addition, consider writing a guest blog post for other other related businesses.
-If you see a lot families, consider reaching out to your local family law firm.
+This ‘someone’ could be a colleague who does similar or complementary work to you.
+In addition, consider writing a guest blog post for other related businesses.
+If you see a lot of families, consider reaching out to your local family law firm.
 Offering to write a guest blog post about the benefits of family therapy could be helpful to you and the law firm.

 What Should My Blog Be About?